Jesy Nelson

-Jessica Louise "Jesy" Nelson (born 14 June 1991) is an English singer.
+Jessica Louise Nelson (born 14 June 1991) is an English singer.
 She rose to prominence as a member of the girl group Little Mix, who were formed during the eighth series of The X Factor in 2011.
 As part of Little Mix, Nelson achieved seventeen top-ten singles and five number-one singles on the UK Singles Chart.

 In 2019, Nelson released a documentary titled Jesy Nelson: Odd One Out, which focused on her struggles with body image, mental health and online bullying.
 It won the Factual Entertainment Award at the 25th National Television Awards and the Visionary Honour Award for Documentary of the Year.
-Nelson's private life and her departure from Little Mix in 2020, have been the subject of media scrutiny in the UK.
-In October 2021, she released her debut single titled "Boyz", featuring rapper Nicki Minaj, which was met with negative reception.
+Nelson's private life, departure from Little Mix in 2020, and solo career have been the subject of media scrutiny in the UK.
+In 2020, she was hospitalised for attempting to commit suicide.
+In October 2021, she released her debut single titled "Boyz", featuring rapper Nicki Minaj.
 It debuted at number four on the UK Singles Chart.
 In April 2023, she released her follow-up single, "Bad Thing".

+Nelson became an advocate for spinal muscular atrophy (SMA) after her twin daughters had been diagnosed with the condition.
+In 2025, she began campaigns for the inclusion of SMA in the UK newborn screening programme to enable earlier diagnosis and treatment.
+In 2026, she announced she would be taking a break from the music industry due to mental health issues and the birth of her children.

 Early life

-Jessica Louise Nelson was born on 14 June 1991 in Romford, East London, to John Nelson, a businessman, and Janis Nelson, a police community support officer.
+Jessica Louise Nelson was born on 14 June 1991 in Romford, east London, to John Nelson, a businessman, and Janis Nelson, a police community support officer.
 Her parents separated when she was five.
 She is the second youngest of four children with an older sister Jade, an older brother Jonathan and a younger brother Joseph.

 Nelson attended Jo Richardson Community School and Abbs Cross Academy and Arts College in Hornchurch, London.
 She also attended the Sylvia Young and Yvonne Rhodes Theatre Schools.
 Prior to auditioning for The X Factor, Nelson worked as a barmaid in Dagenham.
 In 2020, Nelson said that, as a child, she had non-speaking roles as an extra in About a Boy (2002) and Harry Potter and the Goblet of Fire (2005).